 The top of the cap was clear and well grassed and the boundary batters were in good condition.
-The stormwater/leachate drains from the cap were clear and wet.
-The leachate pond was stagnant at a moderate level and was not discharging at the time of the inspection.
-Cattle were grazing the area on the edge of the cap.
+The stormwater/leachate drains from the cap were clear and dry.
+The leachate pond was empty and was not discharging at the time of the inspection.
+Stock were not present and no signs of recent grazing were observed.
 Signage and fencing was intact and permanent.
 The boundary fencing on the cap was in good condition.
 The transfer station was tidy and unoccupied at the time, with no windblown refuse.
 No odour or dust issues were noted.